marchinho11/hnhm/README.md

 * **Define** Entities, Links and Flows *declaratively* using Python
   * Describe them "logically"
   * The "physical" layer is managed by `hnhm`
-* *Apply** the changes to a DWH iteratively
+* **Apply** the changes to a DWH iteratively
   * `hnhm` detects changes in the entities and creates new Attributes, Groups, or Links
 * **Load** data from the Staging layer using Flows in the correct order
   * Ignore, Update, or keep the history using `SCD2`

-The methodology is based on Anchor Modeling and Data Vault.
-Implementation of this package is based on the **"How we implemented our data storage model — highly Normalized hybrid Model"** report by Evgeny Ermakov and Nikolai Grebenshchikov.
+Implementation of this package is based on report **"How we implemented our data storage model — highly Normalized hybrid Model"** by Evgeny Ermakov and Nikolai Grebenshchikov.
 [1) Yandex Report, habr.com](https://habr.com/ru/company/yandex/blog/557140/).
  [2) SmartData Conference, youtube.com](https://youtu.be/2fPqDvHsd0w)